 While it’s important to not avoid what’s difficult in life, in can be easy to magnify these areas, in comparison to paying attention to what is going well.
 Fortunately, it appears that being grateful enhances positive feelings, but at the same time does not foster a blindly optimistic attitude.
 As Dr. Emmons at UC Davis noted, “The disposition toward gratitude appears to enhance pleasant feeling states more than it diminishes unpleasant emotions.
 Grateful people do not deny or ignore the negative aspects of life.”

 As you start reconditioning the mind toward gratitude, you will likely find yourself experiencing some of the benefits that researchers have discovered.
-As with any new habit, it can be helpful to start with the structure of an exercise like writing in a gratitude journal on a regular basis, versus taking a more informal approach like just thinking about it (although in my book, anything is better than nothing).
+As with any new habit, it can be helpful to start with the structure of an exercise like writing in a gratitude journal on a regular basis, versus taking a more informal approach like just thinking about it (although in my book, something is better than nothing).
 I also highly recommend having fun with this.
 Get creative about the ways to notice gratitude in your life.
 Share it with your spouse, friends or children.
-Post it on your Facebook page or Twitter.
+Post it on your Facebook or Twitter page.
 Every time you put attention on what you appreciate, you’re expanding your sense of gratitude, which can lead to more happiness.